- What Is Endpoint Detection and Response (EDR)?

 Overcoming Scalability and Integration Issues

-Larger organizations in particular will need to manage scalability issues.
-More devices and endpoints mean more vectors for attack, making it vital to ensure software is properly integrated is deeply important.
+Larger organizations, in particular, will need to manage scalability issues.
+More devices and endpoints create more vectors for attack, making it essential to ensure that software is properly integrated.

 Maximizing the Value of Your EDR Deployment